 - A UPC (Universal Product Code) identifies a product—like an album, EP, or a full digital release.

-If a playlist includes five versions of the same track, each version needs its own ISRC.
-But the playlist as a product might have one UPC.
-ISRCs help track plays and royalties, while UPCs are used for sales, inventory, and charting.
+If a playlist includes five versions of the same track, each version needs its own ISRC, all tied to the same ISWC.
+The playlist as a product might have one UPC.